NACHAS PROGRAM @ SIHA

 Curriculum Development

 To meet the specific needs of our students, an individual curriculum is created.
-Secular and Judaic staff collaborate with our curriculum directors, consultants and specialists to create a curriculum unique for each child’s learning style and ability.
-Curriculum personnel are charged with the responsibility of developing specific curricula to meet the ever-changing needs of their students in all areas; including language development, social skills training, and life skills training.
+Secular and Judaic staff collaborate with our curriculum directors, consultants, and specialists to create a curriculum unique to each child’s learning style and ability.
+Applied Behavior Analysis (ABA) strategies are integrated into instruction to provide structured, data-driven approaches that support individualized learning.
+Curriculum personnel are responsible for developing specific curricula to meet the ever-changing needs of students in all areas, including language development, social skills training, and life skills training.

-Students with disabilities must have opportunities to benefit from high quality instruction and to reach the same learning standards as all students.
-Under federal and State law, it is a fundamental right of students with disabilities to not only be taught the same content (the general education curriculum) as other students, but also to be provided appropriate supports (including accommodations and scaffolding) and services based on their individual needs so that they can gain knowledge and skills and demonstrate what they have learned.
+Students with disabilities must have opportunities to benefit from high-quality instruction and reach the same learning standards as all students.
+Under federal and state law, it is a fundamental right of students with disabilities to not only be taught the same content (the general education curriculum) as other students but also to be provided with appropriate supports (including accommodations and scaffolding) and services based on their individual needs.
+This ensures they can gain knowledge, develop skills, and demonstrate their learning effectively.

-Each student’s individualized education program (IEP) must be developed in consideration of the State learning standards and should provide information for teachers to effectively provide supports and services to address the individual learning needs of the student as they impact the student’s ability to participate and progress in the general education curriculum.
+Each student’s individualized education program (IEP) must be developed in consideration of the state learning standards and should provide information for teachers to effectively implement supports and services that address the student’s unique learning needs.
+These supports directly impact the student’s ability to participate and progress in the general education curriculum.

 Nachas students follow the SIHA general education curriculum.